 Use paper towels to wipe away the cleaner and the grime.
 If any particles are left, spritz a bit of degreaser on a nylon-bristled brush and scrub those areas.
 Finish by wiping away any remaining residue.

-Cleaning the exterior surface is completely dependent upon the type of material used for the hood.
+Cleaning the exterior surface depends on the type of material used for the hood.
 Most under-the-cabinet hoods or mounted microwaves with a vent are either stainless steel or painted metal.
 Use a degreasing cleaning product recommended for those finishes and a soft cloth to remove the grease.
 To prevent streaks on stainless steel, use a drop or two of olive oil on a microfiber cloth for a final polish.

-Large decorative hoods should be dusted weekly and cleaned monthly to maintain their beauty.
+Large decorative hoods should be dusted weekly and cleaned monthly to maintain beauty.
+Copper and brass metal hoods can be highly polished or allowed to develop an aged patina.
 Follow the builder or manufacturer's guidelines for different types of finishes.
-Copper and brass metal hoods can be highly polished or allowed to develop an aged patina.